jayozer/snackswap_comics/docs/presentation-2min.md

 >
 > What if we could make dental health about **looking good** instead of avoiding pain?
 >
-> Meet **DR. DRIP** — a molar tooth with Gen-Z energy who's about to roast your snack's aesthetic."
+> Meet **DR. HAWLEY** — a molar tooth with Gen-Z energy who's about to roast your snack's aesthetic."

 ### Rubric Points Hit
 - ✅ Real-World Fit: Problem statement
-- ✅ Creative Quality: DR. DRIP introduction
+- ✅ Creative Quality: DR. HAWLEY introduction
 - ✅ Innovation: Vanity roasting concept

 ---